 If you are trying to figure out where to stay in Auckland, take the time to discover some of the best neighbourhoods.
-While most tourists simply choose to stay near the harbours, the rest of Auckland has plenty to offer.
-It’s one of the top reasons to travel to New Zealand.
+While most tourists simply choose to stay near the harbours, other areas of Auckland have plenty to offer visitors.

 As the larger & most diverse city in New Zealand, the greater Auckland area is multicultural, a fusion of people bringing their own tastes and styles.
-The region also has everything a tourist would want.
+The Auckland region has everything a tourist would want.
 You’ll find sprawling beaches, high-end shopping, and more restaurants and bars than you’d visit in a lifetime along with adventurous activities like hiking, mountain biking, and kayaking.

-Not sure where to start your search?
+Not sure where to search for the best hotels in Auckland?
 Begin comparing accommodations with this guide to the best places to stay in Auckland including the top neighbourhoods, areas & districts for travellers…

-Where to stay in Auckland: A complete guide to the best neighbourhoods & areas for travellers
+Where to stay in Auckland: The best areas & neighbourhoods

 Auckland contains dozens of great neighbourhoods and suburbs.
 Unfortunately, you won’t find many hotels outside of the inner city.